CharlesGueunet/vimmic/README.md

  * XML autocomplete juste write the body and then tab : p TAB -> \<p\>\</p\>
  Custom tag autocomplete when created : \<toto\> -\> \<toto\>| \</toto\>
  * (Leader p) show your current regiser, allowing you to retrieve old pasted lines ("0p for example)
+ * you can add bookmark to a line with "mm" and  navigate through bookmarks with mp and mn
+ * Add text to your bookmark with mi

 ## Completion
  * The completion use JetBrain style : Ctrl-Space.